Kleene-Star/KleeneStar.Core/doc/kleenestar.object.md

 ## Lifecycle and States

 Object management in **KleeneStar** is based on a dual lifecycle model that considers both administrative and business aspects.
-The administrative lifecycle of an object comprises the states `active` and `archived`, while the business progression is controlled by the workflow associated with the class.
+The administrative lifecycle of an object comprises the states "active" and "archived", while the business progression is controlled by the workflow associated with the class.

-An object in the `active` state is productively usable and passes through the status values defined in the workflow within this framework, such as "Open", "In Progress", or "Closed".
+An object in the "active" state is productively usable and passes through the status values defined in the workflow within this framework, such as "Open", "In Progress", or "Closed".
 These status values reflect the business dynamics of the object and enable regular operations as well as defined state transitions.
 The workflow allows flexible modeling of processes without altering the overarching lifecycle.

-If an object is no longer needed actively, it can be transferred to the `archived` state.
+If an object is no longer needed actively, it can be transferred to the "archived" state.
 In this mode, the object is write-protected and serves for historization.
 All data and relationships are retained and remain available for reporting or traceability.
 If required, an archived object can be restored and returned to the active state.

 Additionally, an object can be permanently deleted.
 This step can be performed from either the active or archived state and is irreversible.
 The deletion is executed immediately.